-- With Analysis 1 expanded in the Available list select both Self Weight and HA & KEL upper from the Name panel and click the button to add the loadcases to the combination dataset with a factor of 1 - With Post processing expanded in the Available list select the envelope Movingload lower (Max) and click the button to add the loadcase to the combination dataset
+• With Analysis 1 expanded in the Available list select both Self Weight and HA & KEL upper from the Name panel and click the button to add the loadcases to the combination dataset with a factor of 1

+• With Post processing expanded in the Available list select the envelope Moving load lower (Max) and click the button to add the loadcase to the combination dataset

 Note.
 By default loadcases are added to the combination with a factor of 1.
-This factor may be changed by selecting the loadcase in the Included panel and changing the load factor in the text box provided.
-Alternatively the factors may be changed in a grid that can be accessed by selecting the Grid button.
+This factor may be changed by selecting the loadcase in the Included panel and changing the load factor in the grid provided.